Feature interview: insights into legal operations with Google’s Mary O’Carroll

 Corporate law departments are spending more on in-house resources than on law firms or external legal service providers, with the percentage of general counsel stating their companies need dedicated legal operations staff more than doubling.
 As in-house legal expertise grows, the demand for legal operations staff grows, too.

-This is the first in a series of interviews we'll be having with superstars in the in-house legal industry.
-We’re hoping to better understand how in-house legal teams set themselves, and their companies, up for success.
-Mary O’Carroll is Head of Legal Operations at Google.
+Continuing with our series of interviews with superstars in the legal industry, we’re sitting down with Mary O’Carroll, Head of Legal Operations at Google to better understand how in-house legal teams set themselves, and their companies, up for success.

 There aren’t many other roles this broad.
 Operational roles extend into finance, strategy, technology & IT, knowledge management, and people development from the training and development perspective.
-You get to work with every corner of the legal department from the General Counsel to lawyers in every practice area to the legal assistants and admins.
+You get to work with every corner of the legal department from general counsel to lawyers in every practice area to the legal assistants and admins.

 Every day is different and there is an entrepreneurial aspect to the role.
 It’s still a pretty nascent but growing field, so there are no playbooks, and nowhere to look for best practices.
 Every project and every problem that we solve is new, and we have the freedom to tackle it all.